Blood Orange Chocolate Bark with Almonds

 Blood Orange Almond Chocolate Bark:

-- candied blood orange slices (see above), sliced into small pieces or quarters
+- candied blood orange slices sliced into small pieces or quarters, see recipe above

-- Add the orange slices to the pan in one single layer, and bring to a simmer.
-Simmer the slices in the poaching liquid for roughly 1 hour to 1 hour and 15 minutes, uncovered, or until the slices have become nearly transparent (the poaching liquid will turn a deep pink color).
-Meanwhile, set aside a large baking sheet lined with a cooling rack.
+- Add the orange slices to the pan in a single layer and bring to a simmer.
+Simmer the slices in the poaching liquid for roughly 1 to 1¼ hours, uncovered, or until the slices have become nearly transparent.
+Set a cooling rack in a half sheet pan and set aside.

-- Stir the sliced almonds (reserving 1-2 tablespoons for sprinkling) into the melted chocolate and pour it onto the lined baking sheet.
-Using an offset spatula, spread the chocolate into a thin layer, ideally about slightly less than 1/4-inch thick, but as thick as you desire.
+- Stir the sliced almonds (reserving 1-2 tablespoons for garnishing) into the melted chocolate and pour the chocolate onto the lined baking sheet.
+Using an offset spatula, spread the chocolate into a thin layer, ideally just under ¼-inch thick.
 The melted chocolate won’t fill the entire sheet pan.

 - Distribute and place the candied blood orange pieces onto the melted chocolate and sprinkle with the remaining sliced almonds.
-Wiggle the sheet pan slightly on a flat surface or tap the pan onto your counter-top to help smooth out the melted chocolate.
-Let sit, uncovered, for 1 to 2 hours, or until the chocolate is fully set.
-If you are using un-tempered chocolate, you will need to place the sheet pan into the refrigerator for the chocolate to set (this will take about 20 to 30 minutes).
+Tap the sheet pan on your countertop once or twice.
+Let chocolate bark sit out, uncovered, for 1 to 2 hours, or until the chocolate is fully set.
+If you are using un-tempered chocolate, you will need to place the sheet pan into the refrigerator for the chocolate to set.
+This will take about 20 to 30 minutes.

 - Cut or break the chocolate bark into small pieces.
 Store the bark in a cool, dry place at room temperature.
 If using un-tempered chocolate, store in an airtight container in the refrigerator until ready to serve.